tum-ens/mathprog-energy-models/README.md

 ### Startup and partial

 This linear programming (LP) optimisation model finds a **minimum-cost capacity expansion and unit commitment** solution to a given demand  timeseries for a combination of a fluctuating feed-in (renewables) and a controllable technology (power plant).
 This model focuses on correctly depicting the trade-off in sizing the power plant with respect to its operation point, which can exhibit less efficiency than when operating below its nominal size.
 These properties are approximated by a formulation that combines **startup costs** with a linearily increasing or decreasing **conversion efficiency**, depending on the **operation point**.

+### Unit commitment

+This mixed-integer linear programming (MILP) model finds a cost-minimal power plant **operation schedule** for a given demand timeseries.
+Modelled power plant attributes are minimum and maximum output capacity, startup and shutdown costs, operational fixed (when switched on) and variable (by power production) costs.
+This formulation is computationally more complex than the one used in model *Startup and partial*, but more accurate in that it depicts the discrete nature of the on-off decision.
+Also, it allows for more extensions similar to state-of-the-art unit commitment models, e.g.: minimum runtimes, minimum cooldown times, hot or warm start capabilities.

 ## Installation